RedisLabs/terraform-provider-rediscloud/website/docs/d/rediscloud_regions.html.markdown

 # rediscloud_regions

 Use this data source to get a list of supported regions from supported cloud providers.
-These regions can be used with the subscritpion resource.
+These regions can be used with the subscription resource.

 ## Example Usage